Wintellect/MSLearn/Introduction to Git/includes/01-introduction.md

 - We can use standard Unix commands, which you can also cut and paste, to create and modify files.
 - You may occasionally need to use Git on a server (for example, a web host) where a GUI isn't available.

-If you are used to Windows, there are a couple of peculiarities due to Git's Linux heritage:
+If you are use Windows, you should be aware of a few peculiarities stemming from Git's Linux heritage:

-- Commands, options, and so on are case-sensitive.
+- Commands are case-sensitive.
-- Command options are preceded by hyphens (`-`); in Git and most other Unix utilities most options have both a short form (a single character) and a long form (a word preceded by `--`).
+- Command options are preceded by hyphens (`-`).
+In Git and most other Unix utilities most options have both a short form (a single character) and a long form (a word preceded by `--`).
 - Paths use forward slashes (`/`) to separate components.
 The backslash (`\`) is an "escape" character for use in strings, and has the same meaning that it does in C.  Absolute paths start with a slash, so expect to see them start with `/c/` rather than `C:`.
 - Command options start with `-`.
 A single hyphen marks a one-character option; in some cases you can combine several options behind a single hyphen (for example, `ls -la`, which gives a long listing of all files in a directory, including the "hidden" ones that start with a period.
 - Options that start with `--` are full words; many have one-character equivalents, but not all of them do.
 Two hyphens by themselves (`--`) are sometimes used to separate different kinds of command-line arguments, such as branch names and file names in `git checkout`.